The average US retailer has 63% inventory accuracy. And it leads to a lot of wasted time, money, and energy for these direct-to-consumer (DTC) brands.

 Then, divide it by the inventory value you’re supposed to have on hand.
 The merchandise you’re supposed to have at your warehouse can be found in whatever system you use to track inventory data.

-Using the same inventory accuracy rate formula, divide $5,000 by $5,100.
-Then, multiply by 100.
-Using this method, you get the same 98% inventory accuracy rate.
+Using the same inventory accuracy rate formula, you get the same 98% inventory accuracy rate.

 This method is most useful for DTC brands with large inventory volumes, where manual counting is less practical or too time-consuming.

 You already know how inventory inaccuracies can cause trouble for your supply chain.

 But you might not know all the factors that trigger these inaccuracies in the first place.
 Here are the most common ones.

 Inventory loss is another term for inventory shrinkage.
 It’s when the number of products in stock is less than the recorded balance.

 Inventory loss can happen for many different reasons, from theft and clerical errors to damage during delivery.

 When these losses go unrecorded, it can affect your inventory accuracy in a big way.
 Unfortunately, this lack of documentation is often seen with damaged goods.